Kyoto University, Fisheries, Station, Student

 Specialty: fish agonistic behavior, fish behavioral ecology, artificial reef ecology

-Hobby: scuba diving, underwater photography/video, video editing, izakayas, drinking
+Hobby: scuba diving, underwater photography/video, video editing

 Research theme: 1.
 Agonistic behavior in species of benthic fish